fayaz55/django-pets/README.md

 # Learning Django
 This is the repository for the LinkedIn Learning course Learning Django.
 The full course is available from [LinkedIn Learning](https://www.linkedin.com/learning/learning-django-2).
-In this project I developed an pet adoption app which
+In this project I developed an pet adoption app which lists the pets available and the information on each pet.

 ## Instructions